 Puzzles could be: – repairing a washing machine, solving a crossword puzzle, building a model boat, buying a pair of shoes, growing a garden, playing tennis, building a car, getting a person on the moon.
 Although these puzzles are mechanical there is scope for much skill, flair, and knowledge.

 A Problem may have some or many mechanical components but these do not decide its difficulty.
 Problems are more than mechanical, conflicting feelings, beliefs, prejudices, interests and values are involved.
 History is important.
-The complicating factor in problems is the presence of strong emotions, including in those that want to solve the problem.
+The complicating factor in problems is the presence of strong emotions.
 The objectives are often not clear and may not be shared.
 Most political problems fall in this category.
-Solving a problem requires objectivity and self knowledge and the ability to accept and release the feelings of others.
-Above all it requires the ability to listen, suspend judgement and understand.
-These skills are diagnostic skills.
+Solving a problem requires objectivity and self-knowledge and the ability to accept and release the feelings of others.
+Above all, it requires the ability to listen, suspend judgement and understand.

 Problems include: – getting organisations to change their habits, building prosperous and healthy inner cities, encouraging healthy eating, deciding where to go on holiday together as a family, deciding how to educate children, getting staff to work together.

-Predicaments require personal change to resolve or transform them.
+Predicaments require a personal change to resolve or transform them.
 For example, a family could have the predicament of loving a teenage child but finding him/her very difficult to live with.
 Observing that child’s courage when facing a severe disappointment might change the family attitude.
-They could then convey their appreciation so positively that the attention seeking behaviour is no longer functional for the child.
+They could then convey their appreciation so positively that attention-seeking behaviour is no longer functional for the child.
 The trigger for such a change in perception is often the caring interest and attention of someone else.

 Personal predicaments include coping with serious illness, looking after aged parents and maintaining a family, staying married when divorce is ‘easy’ or concentrating on a child or a career.
 A work predicament could be deciding to work with an affluent or an impoverished client.
 Your Company is profitable but behaves unethically.
 Should you stay and keep quiet, go and keep quiet, blow the whistle or change it from the inside?